House GOP spotlights 'defund the police' push to target 'vulnerable' congressional Democrats

 A video clip of Waters comments are used in the NRCC's ad.

-"We are going to ensure every voter knows Democrats want to Defund the Police.
+"We are going to ensure every voter knows Democrats want to defund the police.
 Whether it's Rashida Tlaib demanding an end to policing and incarceration, or Maxine Waters encouraging rioters to engage in violence, Democrats can't be trusted to stand with law enforcement and keep Americans safe," NRCC spokesman Michael McAdams charged.

 The NRCC says it will spend five figures to run the ads digitally.